Black or tarry stools

-When blood supply is cut off to part of the intestines, called Bowel inschemia
+- Blood supply being cut off to part of the intestines

-In children, a small amount of blood in the stool is usually not serious.
+In children, a small amount of blood in the stool is most often not serious.
 The most common cause is constipation.
-You should still tell your child's doctor if you notice this problem.
+You should still tell your child's provider if you notice this problem.

-Your doctor will take a medical history and perform a physical exam that focuses on your abdomen and rectum.
+Your provider will take a medical history and perform a physical exam.
+The exam will focus on your abdomen.

 You may be asked the following questions: